korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 Both `_OFFSET_` frames are not supported by PX4 firmware at all, while `MAV_FRAME_BODY_NED` is supported only for velocity setpoints (where it acts as Forward-Right-Down oriented frame, not NED).

 `MAV_FRAME` enumeration lacks a frame which is fixed in orientation to the moving vehicle.
 Most similar frame, `MAV_FRAME_BODY_OFFSET_NED`, have only the yaw fixed to the vehicle.
-This frame is often necessary e.g. it's native for the vehicle IMU or a camera which is installed on the vehicle without gimbal.
-When using such a camera for computer vision navigation with existing frames developers need to receive attitude information from the vehicle, transform calculated vehicle coordinates using this attitude to supported frame and send it to the vehicle, which complicates the process and lowers the precision as attitude data is available with certain latency.

-It's also necessary in some cases to have a continuous position, without discrete jumps, like integrated vehicle velocity, which is always quite correctly represents vehicle movement in short-term although can drift in long-term.
-In ROS such a frame is called `odom`.

 # Detailed Design